 Are You Certain of What Will Happen?

 At some point in the sales process a sales person is going to place a proposal in front of a perspective client.
-The sales manager should hold the sales person accountable by getting the answer to the following statement.
+It’s at this time that the sales manager should hold the sales person accountable by having the sales person do the following.

 The Salesperson must be able to exactly describe to management what will happen if we put this proposal on the table.